PelionIoT/mbl-tools/maintenance/README.md

 cd ${RELVER}.setup
 ```

-Perform the correct alignment and set up of a pinned release manifest and create a release branch for all the repos:
+Perform the correct alignment and set up of a pinned release manifest, which can be copied from the last known good
+development branch build, and create a release branch for all the repos:

 ```
 $SCRIPTS/git-sync-manifest.bash pinned-manifest.xml $RELVER